aclark4life/blog/2023/11/19/selinux-0-alex-clark-1.rst

 The task at hand
 ----------------

-Now the task at hand is Samba on Rocky Linux 9.
+Now the task at hand is running Samba on Rocky Linux 9.
 For years I ran File Sharing on a 2012 Mac Pro running Sierra and circumstances led me recently to replace that server with an HP Envy laptop with 11G RAM.

 Attempts
 --------